Salvaged Vehicles in Arizona

 However, even that does not mean the end if you believe in restoration.
 You can choose to restore the salvage vehicle to make it ready for the road, but it will be the MVD that has the final say.
 Once you have completed the necessary repairs, your salvage vehicle needs to be inspected to verify that it is fit to drive on the open road.

-If you cannot get to one of the following inspection centers, contact the MVD at (800) 251-5866 to make other testing arrangements:
+If you cannot get to an inspection center, contact the Arizona MVD to make other testing arrangements.

 Once your car passes the inspection, it will be issued a new title branded with the term Restored Salvage.
 This will alert all future owners that it was rebuilt after being greatly damaged.